drnop/az700training/README.md

 10. **Access the Scripting host**

+There are many options for automating the inital FMC configuraiton (terraform etc).
+We will however use python, for purely nostalgic reasons.
-This could be any system with python3 installed.
+The scripting host could be any system with python3 installed.
 If your PC fulfills the requirements you can use it.
 Otherwise, ask the proctor for access to a machine.

+Note: It is possible to access FMC directly and make the configuration changes specified below in the Web GUI if you prefer.

 11. **Prepare the creds.json file**